nebunebu/DankMaterialShell/PLUGINS/README.md

     categories: ["MyPlugin"]
 }
 ```
 When `icon` is omitted, the launcher hides the icon area and displays only the text, giving full width to the item name.
-Perfect for emoji pickers or text-only items.
+Useful when you want emojis or symbols to be part of the item name itself.

 ### Trigger System